 Birth is never “typical” and is often unexpected.
-But here is where I get to brag on my good friend Danica who is my back up photographer.
-She and I have both been in the birth business for many years and run our businesses so that we can back each other up.
-I call her every time I go to a birth and she and I never take a vacation at the same time.
+But here is where I get to brag on my good friends who are my back up photographers.
+The women I rely on have been in the birth business for many years and we run our businesses so that we can back each other up.
+I call them every time I go to a birth and we never take a vacation at the same time.
 (Seriously we coordinate!)
-She is there to step in if you were to go into labor earlier than expected and I am traveling and I do the same for her.
-If I am held up and can’t get to you quickly enough, or at another birth, she comes in and covers that time until I can get there.
-After your birth, she gives me the photographs and video and I edit them and present them to you just like we would have done if I was there the entire time.
+They are there to step in if you were to go into labor earlier than expected and I am unable to come and I do the same for them.
+If I am held up and can’t get to you quickly enough, or at another birth, one of them will come in my stead and covers that time until I can get there.
+After your birth, they would then give me the photographs and video clips they took and I edit them and present them to you just like we would have done if I was there the entire time.

 What types of birth do you most often photograph?

 I don’t actually have a type of birth that is most often, but I do have several people that I work with very often.
 I am the photographer for The Doula Circle and that team of doulas are the real deal.
 If you are still building your birth team, these women are a group you must meet.